 Contact Cape Town Divorce Attorneys

-We are an experienced law firm in Cape Town with offices in Johannesburg and Durban as well.
+We are an experienced Cape Town law firm with offices in Johannesburg and Durban as well.
 We can help you determine the best matrimonial property regime for your circumstances.
-For more information on any of the issues described in this article, or to discuss your personal situation in complete confidence, contact Simon on 086 099 5146 or email firstname.lastname@example.org.
+For more information on any of the issues described in this article, or to discuss your personal situation in complete confidence, contact attorney Simon Dippenaar on 086 099 5146 or email firstname.lastname@example.org.